If you’re often waking around 3 AM each night and wondering why, it could be your metabolism.

 How to solve 3am wakeups

-Ask Yourself | Possible Cause | Next Step |
+| Ask Yourself | Possible Cause | Next Step |

-Did you eat within 2–3 hours of bedtime? | Late eating / glucose instability | Shift your last meal earlier; reduce carbs at dinner |
+| Did you eat within 3 hours of bedtime? | Late eating/glucose instability | Shift your last meal earlier.
+Aim for a 3-hour gap between eating and sleep.
+Try to reduce carbs at dinner time. |

-Did you eat a long time (4-5 hours before bed?) | Glucose crash | Try a light snack an hour before bed to help glucose stability. |
+| Did you eat a long time (4-5 hours before bed?) | Glucose crash | Try a light snack an hour before bed to help stabilize blood glucose.
+Avoid sugar or carbs – and try a glucose-stable snack such as nuts or Greek yogurt. |

-Did you consume alcohol or caffeine late in the day? | Stimulant/alcohol disruption | Avoid caffeine after 2 PM/skip alcohol within 4 hours of bed |
+| Did you consume alcohol or caffeine late in the day? | Stimulant/alcohol disruption | Avoid caffeine after 2 PM/skip alcohol within 4 hours of bed. |

-Are you under high stress or feeling anxious at night? | Elevated nighttime cortisol | Try a wind-down routine e.g. magnesium, breathwork, low light, no screens |
+| Are you under high stress or feeling anxious at night? | Elevated nighttime cortisol | Try a wind-down routine e.g., magnesium, breathwork, low light, no screens. |

-Do you feel hot or uncomfortable during sleep? | Thermoregulation issues | Lower room temp to 18–19°C – avoid heavy meals and alcohol |
+| Do you feel hot or uncomfortable during sleep? | Thermoregulation issues | Lower room temperature to 18–19°C – avoid heavy meals and alcohol |

-Is your room exposed to light or noise early in the morning? | Environmental disruption | Use blackout curtains.
+| Is your room exposed to light or noise early in the morning? | Environmental disruption | Use blackout curtains.
 Consider earplugs or white noise |

-Have you recently changed time zones or your sleep schedule? | Circadian misalignment | Stick to consistent bed/wake times and get morning sunlight |
+| Have you recently changed time zones or your sleep schedule? | Circadian misalignment | Stick to consistent bed/wake times and get morning sunlight |

-Do you have diabetes or suspect glucose control issues? | Dawn Phenomenon or Somogyi Effect | Monitor glucose trends.
-Consider a CGM and consult a healthcare provider |
+| Do you have diabetes or suspect glucose control issues? | Dawn Phenomenon or Somogyi Effect | Monitor glucose trends.
+Consider a CGM, which can reveal spikes or crashes during sleep.
+Speak to your healthcare provider if you suspect glucose regulation problems. |

 Rather than brushing it off, look at your routines.
 When you’re eating, what you’re drinking, how stressed you are, and whether your environment supports uninterrupted sleep.